Can I include work broadcast in December 2016 in my entry?

 Ensure that the sound is audible and that the submission represents you effectively.

-Don’t assume that the judges know everything – if you feel that you need to explain the context of an item, do.
+Don’t assume that the judges know everything – if you feel that you need to explain the context of an item, do so in the written motivation section of your entry.
 A judge may have no idea where your show fits in the schedule, who it is aimed at and why you did it the way you did – please use the opportunity to explain.
 Use the motivation space (500 words) and make sure that this reinforces your submission.